Sage-Bionetworks-IT/schematic-infra/README.md

 ## Bootstrap

-There are a few items that need to be manually bootstrapped before deploying the OpenChallenges application.
+There are a few items that need to be manually bootstrapped before deploying the application.

-* Add OC [secrets](#Secrets) to either the cdk.json or the AWS System Manager parameter store
+* Add application [secrets](#Secrets) to either the cdk.json or the AWS System Manager parameter store
 * Create an [ACM certificate for the application](#Certificates) using the AWS Certificates Manager
 * Add the Certificate ARN to the cdk.json
-* Update references to the OC docker images in [app.py](app.py) (i.e. `ghcr.io/sage-bionetworks/openchallenges-xxx:<tag>`)
+* Update references to the docker images in [app.py](app.py) (i.e. `ghcr.io/sage-bionetworks/schematic-xxx:<tag>`)
 * (Optional) Update the `ServiceProps` objects in [app.py](app.py) with parameters specific to each container.